elypia/alexis/README.md

 * [MySQL 5.7][mysql]

 ## Open-Source
-I'm open-source under the [GNU Affero General Public License][agpl]!
+This project is open-source under the [GNU Affero General Public License][agpl]!
-While not legal advice, you can find a [TL;DR][agpl-tldr] that sums up what you can and can't do and any requirements if you want to use or derive work from my source code!
+While not legal advice, you can find a [TL;DR][agpl-tldr] that sums up what you're allowed and not allowed to do along with any requirements if you want to use or derive work from this source code!

+**All non-code files including bitmaps, vectors, and animated images such as gifs, videos, models, and audio are not under the aforementioned license; all rights are reserved by Elypia CIC.**

 [discord]: https://discord.gg/hprGMaM "Discord Invite"
 [discord-members]: https://discordapp.com/api/guilds/184657525990359041/widget.png "Discord Shield"